gudzpoz/brocatel/docs/arch.md

    - runs user-provided Lua code to allow custom logic,
    - and supports threads and fibers (and coroutines) with some special Lua function calls.

-Well, actually there is a third part - `lgettext`, which extracts texts from the Lua table to generate a Gettext PO file for translation.
+Well, actually there will be a third part - `lgettext` (TBD), which extracts texts from the Lua table to generate a Gettext PO file for translation.

 ## Markdown Compiler